-A: We do not have a lateral transfer program in our department.
-Everyone hired must successful complete the same selection process.
-However, if you are selected for employment and have a permanent and current TCOLE peace officer’s license, you may be qualified for the modified (fast track) academy.
+A: The Waco Police Department does allow lateral transfers.
+Everyone hired must successfully complete the same selection process.
+If you are selected for employment and have a current TCOLE Peace Officer’s License, you may be qualified for the modified (fast track) academy.

 Q: How long does the hiring process generally take?

 A: The selection process can take up to five months after the civil service entrance exam date.
-The eligibility list from which we hire from is good for six months.
+The eligibility list from which we hire from is good for one year.

 Q: Can I apply if I have not completed the required 15 hours of college credits at time of entrance exam test date without 2 years military service or 2 years as a police officer?

 A: No, all applicants must have completed at least 15 hours of college credit at an accredited institution of higher education with at least a 2.0 GPA on a 4.0 scale; or an honorable discharge from the U.S. Armed Forces after at least 24 months of continuous active duty service; or 24 months continuous experience as a paid, full-time police officer.

 Q: Does the Waco PD offer a study guide for the Civil Service Exam?

 A: Yes.
 The Waco Police Department does provide a Study Guide for the Civil Service Exam.
 It is linked below or you can obtain a copy from the Waco Police Department Personnel Unit at no cost.